Bali is one of the most beautiful destinations in the world, it really is. I want to prove that to you in this Bali travel guide.

 I haven’t actually explored much of the East, but no doubt at some point I will return to Bali.
 When I do, a road-trip up the east coast is at the top of my list.
 There are some gorgeous temples located up the coast alongside rice paddies spilling over countryside left, right and centre.
 Go and check them out for me and let me know what’s good.

 The first time I ever visited Bali we met a local in Kuta and persuaded him to take us to see some of Bali’s finest offerings.
 He took us to the very north of Bali, to Lovina.
 Here we ate at a local warung before waking up at 4am and heading out to watch the dolphins at sunrise.
 It was magic.

 Check out: Banjar hotsprings, Banyumala waterfall, Bedugul, Banjar, and Sekumpul waterfalls.

 I recently returned to the north to experience Spa Village Tembok (see my review here) which was just so relaxed.
 The North is completely untouched when compared to the rest of the island so if you’re looking for a more peaceful secluded experience… this could be a good stop off for you.

 There are certainly some things worth knowing before heading out on your adventure to this Indonesian paradise.
 For example: Bali Belly.
 Bali belly is an unpleasant reaction a lot of international guests have to the local water here on the island.
-It is advised to not drink from the taps here but sometimes we accidentally do or food becomes contaminated with traces of it and we get a poorly tummy.
+You’re advised not to drink from the taps, but it can happen by accident (e.g. if it’s used in cooking or as ice).
+Then you can get a bad tummy.
 I’ve had it twice.
 Not fun.

 There are many top tips I have to share with you for your adventure in Bali…